lkoepsel/rasp-mDNS/README.md

         app.run(host='0.0.0.0', port=80, debug=True)
     ```
 2. Exit nano using *Ctrl-S* *Ctrl-X*
-3. `chmod +x server.py` then `python server.py`
+3. `python server.py`

-The server will be running and listening on your PC. **Reboot** your *RPi* and it will connect to the server with its host name and IP address.
+The server will run and listening for the *RPi* on your PC. **Reboot** your *RPi* and it will connect to the server with its host name and IP address.

-To close the server, once the RPi has connected, *Ctrl-C*
+Once the RPi has connected and the IP address has been identified, *Ctrl-C* to exit the server program.

 #### Example Output of server.py:
 ```bash